Table of Contents

 Ultrasound Technician Education, Degrees, and Skills

-In order to take the qualifying exams that will deem them certified, these professionals must receive at least an Associate’s Degree or complete a postgraduate program from an accredited school.
+To take the qualifying exams that will deem them certified, these professionals must receive at least an associate’s degree or complete a postgraduate program from an accredited school.
 Regardless of how they earn the necessary degrees, it must be from an accredited institution to qualify for the position.
 Education is both classroom and clinically focused, which gives students the necessary training and experience before embarking on the career.
-During a clinical, students are able to work with the technology, utilize what they have learned in the classroom, observe, and learn the practice from licensed professionals in real life settings.
-Becoming licensed in the field is a requirement set by most employers; receiving a license will earn a professional the title of a Registered Diagnostic Medical Sonographer (RDMS).
+During a clinical, students can work with the technology, utilize what they have learned in the classroom, observe, and learn the practice from licensed professionals in real life settings.
+Becoming licensed in the field is a requirement set by most employers; receiving a license will earn a professional the title of a registered diagnostic medical sonographer (RDMS).
 This licensing ensues after the appropriate exams, like the American Registry for Diagnostic Medical Sonography, are passed.
-As far as a solid skill set is concerned, Ultrasound Techs should have excellent oral communication skills, dexterity, an attention to detail, and be able to withstand the physical demands of the occupation, like standing for prolonged periods of time.
+As far as a solid skill set is concerned, ultrasound techs should have excellent oral communication skills, dexterity, an attention to detail, and can withstand the physical demands of the occupation, like standing for prolonged periods of time.
 Critical thinking is important as well.

 How Much Does a Physical Therapist Make?